-The fourth and fifth arguments are typically combined as the 'Kalam Cosmological Argument' and J.P.
-Moreland is one who presents this.
-We know the universe has a cause because (1) it is impossible to cross an actual infinite, and (2) the second law of thermodynamics, amongst other reasons.
+The fourth and fifth arguments are typically combined as the 'Kalam Cosmological Argument' and Dr. William Lane Craig is one who presents this.
+We know the universe has a cause because (1) it is impossible to cross an actual infinite, and (2) the second law of thermodynamics, among other reasons.

 With regard to (1), the existence of an actual infinite would mean that there is no number higher than the actual infinite, which is not reasonable.
 Furthermore, if the universe is an actual infinite, the domino that led to the present would not have an initial cause, and we would not have reached the present since an actual infinite would have to be crossed.